 Despite Lennon’s positive assessment of the film, the making of “A Hard Day’s Night” was a demanding and intense experience.
 Lennon has also spoken about the stresses and challenges that the band members faced during the filming process.

-Paul McCartney sings on the lively “Can’t Buy Me Love” as well as on “And I Love Her.”
+A young Paul McCartney sings on the lively “Can’t Buy Me Love” as well as on “And I Love Her.”
 “Things We Said Today” is another noteworthy McCartney-penned tune.

 11. “Beatles For Sale” (1964)